glassbead0/hanabi-conventions/Reference.md

   * Cathy immediately blind-plays her *Finesse Position* card and it is the red 4.
   * Bob sees Cathy blind-play the next red card for seemingly no reason, so he is able to deduce that his slot 2 card is trash.

-### The Pass Bluff

-* First, see the section on the *Hesitation Blind-Play*.
-* It is possible for a *Hesitation Blind-Play* to occur without anyone intending it to happen.
-However, if a player intentionally tries to make a *Hesitation Blind-Play* occur, it is called a *Pass Bluff*.
-* In other words, after a *Finesse* occurs that is directed at you, you will know that your *Finesse Position* card is playable.
-If the next immediate player also has an unrelated playable card on their *Finesse Position*, you can pretend like the *Finesse* wasn't directed at you.
-This will cause them to think that the *Finesse* was directed at them, and you will get the unrelated card played for free.
-* After the unrelated card is played, the next player should **not** continue to blind-play cards (as a *Layered Finesse*) because:
-  * The "passing" player fulfills the real *Finesse* on their next turn.
-  * The "passing" player was in *Bluff Seat*.
-* *Pass Bluffs* rely on contextual information in order to work, so the circumstances in which you can do them are narrow.
-* It is illegal for a player to perform a *Pass Bluff* if they could be *Bluffed*.
-(This is because the first *Bluff* would not resolve immediately and would violate *Good Lie Principle*.)
-  * Subsequently, it is also illegal for a player to pass an *Ejection* to the next player.

 #### The Suboptimal Save Prompt & The Suboptimal Save Finesse